quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM log_in_attempts
 WHERE NOT country LIKE 'MEX%';
 ```

-**How it works:**
-* `LIKE 'MEX%'`: The wildcard operator (`%`) ensures that any variation of the country data (such as `MEX` or `MEXICO`) matches the text pattern.
-* `NOT`: Modifies the pattern match condition to return the inverse dataset.
-This effectively drops all internal connections originating from Mexico and highlights foreign connections for threat analysis.
+* **How it works:** The wildcard operator (`%`) ensures that any variation of the country data (such as `MEX` or `MEXICO`) matches the text pattern.
+The `NOT` operator effectively drops all authorized internal connections originating from Mexico, highlighting anomalous foreign connections for immediate threat analysis.

 ---

-## 🏢 4.
-Retrieve Employees in Marketing and East Building
+## 🛡️ Asset Management & Patch Targeting

+### 4. Hardware Location Targeting (East Building)
-The security team required an asset distribution list to execute localized machine and firmware updates for the Marketing department within the East Building facilities.
+The security operations team required an asset distribution list to execute localized machine and firmware updates specifically for the Marketing department housed within the East Building facilities.

 **SQL Query:**
 ```sql